 Princess Beatrice and her husband Edoardo Mapelli Mozzi mainly divide their time between homes in Cotswolds and London along with their daughter Sienna, but they also have another incredible home they can visit for holidays in Italy.

 SEE: Princess Beatrice and husband Edoardo's beautiful home to raise baby girl - inside

-The property developer's family own a spectacular 18th-century property known as Villa Mapelli Mozzi in Ponte San Pietro, a small town an hour's drive from Lake Como in Italy.
-Complete with 13 bedrooms, two libraries, an outdoor swimming pool and 18,000 square feet of space, it has all the amenities of a royal residence and would make an incredible holiday home for Beatrice, Edoardo and their baby Sienna.
+Edoardo's family own a spectacular own a spectacular 18th-century property known as Villa Mapelli Mozzi in Ponte San Pietro, a small town an hour's drive from Lake Como in Italy, and it is so grand it could rival a royal residence.

 WATCH: Princess Beatrice films inside family home